23SSG/Portfolio_2025/README.md

 Welcome to my **Portfolio_2025**, a curated collection of projects showcasing my journey from data analytics training to practical machine learning and cloud-based workflows.
 This repository captures how I built my foundations, strengthened my technical skills, and transitioned toward a data-driven career.

  🧭 About Me

+In my recent work I was Self-Employed Independent Scientific Consultant.
+I analyzed complex datasets and developed proposals for federal agencies including NASA and the Department of Defense.
+This experience honed my ability to turn intricate technical requirements into clear, actionable insights.
+My earlier role as a Research Engineer at Mercury Systems sharpened my skills in research, systems thinking, and problem-solving under tight deadlines.
+After my time in these roles, I took a gap to handle family responsibilities.Beyond my past roles, what excites me most is learning and innovating in uncharted territory.
 I transitioned into data after completing the **IBM Data Analyst Certification**, followed by the **Associate Data Scientist Certification from DataCamp**.
 Since then, I’ve continued to upskill in:

 - Python for Data Analysis
 - SQL & Databases
 - Power BI & Visualization
 - Machine Learning & Predictive Modeling
+- Databricks
-- Databricks, PySpark, Snowflake
+- PyTorch, Snowflake (Beginner)

-- PyTorch for Deep Learning
+My top three strengths are analytical problem-solving, curiosity, and adaptability.
+My background in physics and engineering, combined with my recent transition into data analytics, allows me to break down complex problems and uncover actionable insights.
+I’m a constant learner who thrives on exploring new tools, domains, and challenges, and I adapt quickly—growing into roles and responsibilities that push me and the organization forward.

 I am currently seeking **entry-level Data Analyst / Machine Learning / Data Science roles**, where I can apply my skills, gain real-world experience, and continue growing professionally.
+While I may not yet fit neatly into a predefined role, I’m confident I can quickly adapt, contribute meaningfully, and grow alongside with any team.

 ---